cssd-bot/CCSD-Chatbots/Sprint Analysis.md

   * **Exercise:** Come up with all the verbs that make sence between 1 school entity and an implied object.
 * **Note:** The set of "Wh's" most prevalent terms are: Who, What, Where, How, How Many...
   * we should also be able to limit these with the ones our agent can answer.
 What are these?
-* **Exercise:** Make an excel spreadsheet with all our School entity combinations from above, and categroize then into:
+* **Exercise:** Make an excel spreadsheet with all our School entity combinations from above, and categroize them into:
   * [Question types](https://preply.com/en/blog/2014/11/13/types-of-questions-in-english/)
     1. Yes/No type questions our agent could answer
     2. Wh's type questions our agent could answer